 Gay’s use of impersonation, relying not on subjective embodiment but formal re-presentation, is a radical form of joke-telling.
 The Beggar’s Opera has been treated as empty satire by much recent scholarship, which has ignored the play’s political potential by dismissing it as sardonic, but ‘indetermina[te]’; ‘amus[ing]’ but not especially motivated; critical, but ultimately ‘misanthropic’.
 I argue that The Beggar’s Opera offers a vision of a world in which the distinction between high/low is dismantled such that the hierarchical organisation of elite and popular forms and the subjects who consume them is radically reorganised: Gay envisages a world in which ‘high’ and ‘low’ are conceptually commensurable.
 The comic world of The Beggar’s Opera is not simply an inversion of the serious world of Italian opera, a new hierarchy.
 It is what Tony Bennett calls a ‘distancing from within’ and Althusser a ‘mak[ing] visible (donner a voir)’ of the ideology of high/low as antagonistic opposites and the social and aesthetic conflict that distinction perpetuates.
 The impersonation which defamiliarises that world breaks the seemingly natural, ‘causal’ connections on which society is organised and taken for granted, allowing for its egalitarian re-presentation.
 Seen in this way, Gay’s formal impersonation is like Douglas’s conception of the joke as ‘a play upon form.’
 Gay’s joke, far from being ‘disenchanted,’ engages the ‘liberating’ and ‘rebellious’ potential Freud sees in humour to present a radically egalitarian political vision.

-Josh Mcloughlin is co-founder and editor of New Critique
+Josh Mcloughlin is the editor of New Critique.

 Bennett, Tony Formalism and Marxism (London: Routledge, 2003)